Unity-Resource-Pack/Unity/README.md

 Contact
 ------
-If you have any questions, please message me on Twitter @electrodynamix or in the #MinecraftUnity IRC channel.
+If you have any questions, please message me on Twitter @theCyanideX or in the #MinecraftUnity IRC channel.
 Thanks!